P4B10V/overthewire_laboratorios/bandit-walkthrough/level-25-to-26.md

 *Las credenciales y soluciones no serán escritas, aunque esto sea un juego está centrado en los pasos y errores que hice durante su solución.*

-Level Goal

-Logging in to bandit26 from bandit25 should be fairly easy… The shell for user bandit26 is not /bin/bash, but something else.
-Find out what it is, how it works and how to break out of it.

-    NOTE: if you’re a Windows user and typically use Powershell to ssh into bandit: Powershell is known to cause issues with the intended solution to this level.
-You should use command prompt instead.

-Commands you may need to solve this level

-ssh, cat, more, vi, ls, id, pwd